-Often quality assurance testing is a key piece of evidence to close out a project, receive funding or meet lending requirements.
+Quality assurance testing is necessary to close out a project, receive funding or meet lending requirements.
 Be sure to obtain explicit instructions on the specific testing required prior to conducting quality assurance testing.
-If no instructions or specific requirements are mentioned then ask your inspector to provide a breakdown of what to expect as to the number and type of samples along with when you can expect the results.
+Get a clear mutual of understanding of the goals, pricing and number of samples prior to quality assurance mold testing.

 Once the contaminated material is removed you will want to put the pieces back together in an uncontaminated environment.
-Furthermore, it makes sense to identify any contaminated areas that remain prior to putting up that new ceiling, walls and flooring.
+Furthermore, it makes sense to identify any contaminated areas prior to putting up new ceiling, walls and flooring.